eatnumber1/russ.har.mn/index.markdown

 	);
 	doLatitude("{{ site.google_latitude_id }}", $("#{{ site.google_latitude_id }}"));
 </script>
+{% endcomment %}

 +-- {: .section }
 # Academics
 The main focus of my work at the moment is the completion of my graduate studies at the [Rochester Institute of Technology](http://www.rit.edu/) which I attend as a full-time student.
-Studying computer science, I hope to complete my studies at the end of February, 2013.
+Studying computer science, I hope to complete my studies at the beginning of December, 2013.
 =--

 +-- {: .section }
 # Code

+I'm currently actively working on [Ruminate], an introspective library for C.

-The vast majority of my work can be found at my [GitHub](https://github.com/eatnumber1) page.
+The vast majority of my other work can be found at my [GitHub](https://github.com/eatnumber1) page.
 What you can see below is the five most recent projects I've worked on at GitHub.
 +-- {: #github_{{ site.github_username }} }